 We provide HPV vaccination for Males & Females 9 years of age and above.

-Cost: £165 per dose for 9 to 26 years of age & £135 per dose for over 26 years of age (because different type of HPV vaccines are used).
+Cost: £165 per dose or £135 per dose depends on the type of HPV vaccine selected.
 There is no consultation fees.

 2-3 doses of HPV vaccine are required depending on the age:

 - 9-14 years of age require 2 doses (1st dose: at chosen date, 2nd dose: 6 months after the 1st injection).